xaviachristi/earthquake-monitor/pipeline/README.md

 ## Docker

 - The Dockerfile defines the image for this pipeline.
-- This allows the pipeline to b eran as a container.
+- This allows the pipeline to be ran as a container.
 - To build the image.
 - `docker build --provenance=false --platform=linux/amd64  -t <image-name>:latest .`
 - To run the container locally.